Industrial illness claims refer to any injury, diseases or disabilities attributed to a unique working environment due to some form of negligence.

 - Mobility aids required

-Can I claim If the Company no longer trades?
+Can I claim for my hearing loss if the Company no longer trades?

 Yes, you can claim if the company is out of business.
 The company has to be insured to deal with situations like this, so the business’ insurer will be responsible for the compensation payments.